Department of Chemical Engineering

 www.cheme.engineering.cmu.edu/

-Chemical Engineering is a broad discipline that combines chemistry, mathematics, physics and biology with its own unique principles of chemical engineering science and process systems engineering to develop new products and manufacturing processes.
+Chemical Engineering is a broad discipline that combines chemistry, mathematics and physics with its own unique principles of chemical engineering science and process systems engineering to develop new products and manufacturing processes.
 Chemical engineering science refers to the material properties and models that help the chemical engineer understand and predict the transformation of chemical compounds at all stages of their conversion from raw materials to value added products.
-Process systems engineering provides methodologies for the systematic design, optimization, control, operation and analysis of a system of operations by which a product is manufactured, as well as the economic, safety and environmental assessment of these processes.
+Process systems engineering provides methodologies for the systematic design, optimization, control, operation and analysis of a system of operations by which a product is manufactured, as well as the economic, safety, sustainability and environmental assessment of these processes.

 Program Educational Objectives and Student Outcomes